apache/infrastructure-website/content/pages/committer-email.md

 Every Apache project committer account has an associated apache.org email address.
 Some official Apache emails go to these addresses, so you need to check your apache.org email regularly for announcements.
 You can also use this address for correspondence related to ASF projects you work on.

 You cannot work **directly** with your Apache email address.
-You must set up **forwarding** for this address so you can read and write mail using it.
-Be sure to keep your forwarding address up to date.
+You must set up **forwarding** for this address.
+Then, when people write to your ASF address, the system forwards the email to your forwarding address.
+When you reply, the message goes back through the ASF system so the person you are writing with sees it come from your ASF address.
+See below for how to write a new email from your ASF address.

 ## Configuring your Apache email address ##